 Beginning July 1, 2008, the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program began providing up to \$4,000 a year in grant aid to undergraduate and graduate students and students enrolled in a post-baccalaureate teacher credential program, or current or prospective teachers.
-The program supports students seeking licensure in high need licensure areas as defined annually by the US Department of Education and the state of NC.
-For more information about this federal program, please visit the US Department of Education website.
-Contact the Office of Financial Assistance at Meredith to discuss eligibility and to receive a checklist of steps that must be completed in order to receive the TEACH grant.
-Once the steps on the checklist have been completed and the proper documentation has been submitted to the financial assistance office, you may complete the TEACH grant agreement to serve located at https://teach-ats.ed.gov/ats/studentHome.action.
+The program supports students who plan to teach in a high need field, as defined by the US Department of Education, in a low income school.
+For more information about the TEACH Grant, please visit the federal student aid web site at https://studentaid.ed.gov